Paradox Addendum

-Paradox Addendum is an EP by The Crüxshadows released in 2000.
+Paradox Addendum is an EP by The Crüxshadows released in 2000 on Dancing Ferret Discs.
+It has seven tracks, including new songs as well as remixes of previously released music.

 It features two remixes of "Heaven's Gaze" and one remix of "Cruelty" from the previously released full-length The Mystery of the Whisper.
 The track "Eurydice" features on 2001's Intercontinental Drift.